jhines2k7/retryable-topic/README.md

 # retryable-topic

-Simple Spring Boot application to demonstrate the use of the RetryTopicConfigurer available in spring-kafka:2.7+.
+Simple Spring Boot application to demonstrate the use of the ***RetryTopicConfigurer*** available in spring-kafka:2.7+.
-The application demonstrates using the *@RetryableTopic* annotation on any consumer listener methods as well as configuring the *RetryTopicConfigurationBuilder* so that any method that uses the *@KafkaListener* annotation will use the settings defined in the configuration bean.In order to run the application, you will need to connect to a Kafka cluster and create a topic called "greetings"
+The application demonstrates using the ***@RetryableTopic*** annotation on a consumer listener method as well as configuring the ***RetryTopicConfigurationBuilder*** so that any method that uses the ***@KafkaListener*** annotation will use the settings defined in the configuration bean.
+In order to run the application, you will need to connect to a Kafka cluster and create a topic called "greetings"
 ```
 bin/kafka-topics.sh --create --topic greetings --bootstrap-server localhost:9092